Arriving to Darwin

 Visiting 11 best attractions in Darwin – summary

-Darwin is one of the best places in Australia to visit if you like tropics and wilderness.
-If someone say to you Darwin is boring.
+Darwin is one of the best places in Australia to visit if you like the tropics and wilderness.
+If someone says to you Darwin is boring.
 This is not true.
 Darwin is an amazing place to stay for a longer time.

 FAQ (Frequently Asked Questions)

 The best time to visit Darwin is in a dry season between May and August.
 The temperatures are still around 30 to 35 degrees but there is not much humidity.
-Moreover there is not a single drop of rain that time so it is the perfect time for holiday.
+Moreover, there is not a single drop of rain at that time so it is the perfect time for the holiday.

 The Wave Lagoon has different wave patterns and there is a 20 minutes break between each cycle.
-The water is shallow on edges with a deepest point up to 2 meters.
+The water is shallow on edges with the deepest point up to 2 meters.